cneverett/Diplodocus.jl/README.md

 *Diplodocus.jl* is a Julia package for the transport of particle distribution functions through phase space with the inclusion of continous forces and discrete interactions between particle.
 It contains three sub-packages: [*DiplodocusCollisions.jl*](https://github.com/cneverett/DiplodocusCollisions.jl) generates collision arrays via Monte-Carlo integration that describe discrete particle interactions; these pre-computable arrays are then fed into [*DiplodocusTransport.jl*](https://github.com/cneverett/DiplodocusTransport.jl), where advection terms are added and the evolution of particle distribution function can be simuilated; results of these simulations can then be plotted using function from [*DiplodocusPlots.jl*](https://github.com/cneverett/DiplodocusPlots.jl).

 Documentation, installation instructions and tutorials can be found [here](https://cneverett.github.io/Diplodocus.jl/).

+This framework is being published as the DIPLODOCUS series of papers, the first two covering the theoretical background and numerical implementation can be found at [Paper I](https://doi.org/10.48550/arXiv.2508.13296) and [Paper II](https://doi.org/10.48550/arXiv.2510.12505)